joswarmer/openmodeling-website/docu-content/030_Projects/035_Insurance_Product/+page.md

 We proposed to try out MPS, as the projectional editors in MPS allow for a DSL that comes close to the way that the insurance experts already worked.

-After a small PoC, the experts agreed and we debveloped the DSL in MPS.
+After a small PoC, the experts agreed and we developed the DSL in MPS.

-This work was done in collaboration with our business partner Itemis.